 Article 2.13.1.1.1.4 of Decree 2555 of 2010, referring to the integration of the Board of Directors of the CRCC, indicates that at least forty (40) percent of the members of the Board of Directors of CRCC must be independent.
-Based on the foregoing, Article 50 of CRCC Bylaws establishes that the Board of Directors shall be composed of fifteen (15) members, six (6) of whom shall be independent.
+Based on the foregoing, Article 50 of CRCC Bylaws establishes that the Board of Directors shall be composed of nine (9) members, four (4) of whom shall be independent.

-In addition, Decree 2555 of 2010 establishes that if a person has the status of beneficial owner of several shares of CRCC representing a higher percentage than 50% of the share capital, in addition to the percentage of independent members, 20% of the members of the Board of Directors must be representatives of the Clearing Members.
+In addition, in accordance with Decree 2555 of 2010 if a person has the status of beneficial owner of several shares of CRCC representing a higher percentage than 50% of the share capital, , 20% of the members of the Board of Directors must be representatives of the Clearing Members.
+Since the Bolsa de Valores de Colombia S.A. has a percentage of more than 50% of the capital stock, currently the Board of Directors of the CRCC, in addition to the four (4) independent members, has two (2) members who are representatives of the clearing members.